czhou578/cifar/notes.md

 **Dataloader**

-- Pin memory refers to allocating memory in a way that prevents the operating system from swapping it to disk (paging).
+- Pin memory: refers to allocating memory in a way that prevents the operating system from swapping it to disk (paging).
 Pinned memory is a limited system resource.
 Using too much can cause system instability.

-- Prefetch Fector controls the number of batches loaded in advance by each worker process to improve data loading efficiency
+- Prefetch Fector: controls the number of batches loaded in advance by each worker process to improve data loading efficiency.
+If GPU processing batch 1, worker will load batch 4 if prefetch is 4.

-- keep DataLoader worker processes alive between epochs instead of recreating them.
+- Persistent Workers: keep DataLoader worker processes alive between epochs instead of recreating them.
 This eliminates creation of new processes every epoch and is memory efficient.

+- Shuffles data every epoch if it is True.

+Steps

+1. Worker processes load 256 images from disk
+2. Apply transforms to each image individually
+3. Stack into batch tensor (256, 3, 32, 32)
+4. Transfer to GPU

 **Ablation Tests For Loss**